How Project Help Assists Those in Need During the COVID-19 Pandemic

-You can make a one-time donation at any time by writing a check payable to Project Help and mailing it to the address below:
+- Make a one-time donation by mailing a check payable to Project Help to P.O.
+Box 59017 Knoxville, TN 37950

 Contact the CAC at 865-637-6700 to see if you qualify for emergency assistance through Project Help or the Low Income Energy Assistance Program.